 - Explore the Aeris Weather API

-Let’s say that you’re a web developer and you want to add a weather forecast feature to your site.
-Your site is for bicyclists.
-You want to allow users who come to your site to see what the wind conditions are for biking.
+Let’s say that you’re a web developer and you want to add weather information to your site.
+Your site is for cyclists.
+You want to allow users who come to your site to see the current wind and temperature conditions.
 You want something like this:

 You don’t have your own meteorological service, so you’ll need to make some calls out to a weather service to get this information.
 Then you will present that information to users.

-To give you an idea of the end goal, here’s a sample.
-It’s not necessarily styled the same as the mockup, but it answers the question, “How windy is it?”
+To give you an idea of the end goal, here’s a sample: idratherbewriting.com/assets/files/wind-openweathermap.html.
+It’s not necessarily styled the same as the mockup, but it answers the question, “What’s the current wind and temperature?”

 The above example is extremely simple.
 You could also build an attractive interface like this:

 The concept and general techniques are more or less the same.
 Behind the scenes, the code makes requests to a weather service API and then displays the returned information in a stylized user interface.

 Activity: Explore the OpenWeatherMap API

 Let’s explore the basic sections in the OpenWeatherMap API: